 The primary teaching hospital for Harvard Medical School in ophthalmology and otolaryngology, Mass.
 Eye and Ear trains more than 110 residents and fellows each year in our various sub-specialties, including cornea, neuro-ophthalmology, retina, eye pathology, pediatrics, glaucoma, ocular oncology, immunology, head and neck surgery and oncology, pediatric otolaryngology, facial plastics, otology and oto-neurology.

 Mass.
 Eye and Ear has received many honors over the years.
 U.S. News and World Report magazine has ranked Mass.
 Ear and Ear in the top five in one or both of its specialties (ophthalmology and otolaryngology) each year since the magazine began publishing its annual survey of hospitals in 1990.

-*The information on this website is provided for educational purposes only and is not intented to substitute for the proper examination, diagnosis and treatment by a board-certified physician or other licensed healthcare proffessional.
+*The information on this website is provided for educational purposes only and is not intended to substitute for the proper examination, diagnosis and treatment by a board-certified physician or other licensed healthcare professional.
 Click here to read our web disclaimer and legal agreement.

 Massachusetts Eye and Ear Infirmary History

 In 1824, two young eye surgeons named John Jeffries and Edward Reynolds established a charitable eye clinic in Boston.
 Soon they began to treat ear diseases as well, and by the end of the nineteenth century, their small clinic had evolved into the Massachusetts Eye and Ear Infirmary, a nationally recognized specialty institution.